 Okay, so what does this study mean?
 You want to avoid Washington, D.C. and Baltimore streets at all costs?
 Ironically, I think Washington, D.C. and Baltimore might be among the safest streets to drive on in America.
 Why?
 Because car accidents are one thing and car accidents that cause serious injury and death are another.
 In Maryland, Baltimore County has almost twice as many fatal accidents as Baltimore City.

-Baltimore City drivers are going to have fender benders with so much stop and go traffic, not to mention some medieval “sorry we spend all of our money but the food at Capital Grille rules” roads.
+Baltimore City drivers will have fender benders with so much stop and go traffic, not to mention some medieval “sorry we spend all of our money but the food at Capital Grille rules” roads.
 But they are not getting up to the speeds of Baltimore County drivers on I-83, I-95 and, worse, the curvy rural back roads.

 So I think Allstate is misleading people with this study into thinking these “worst drivers” are the “least safe” drivers.
 (Not on purpose – mind you – they have no motivation to do so.
 But it might be in their DNA.
-I may commission a study to test this “Allstate congenitally distorts facts” hypothesis in hopes of bumping it up to “theory” status.)
+I may commission a study to test this “Allstate congenitally distorts facts” hypothesis hoping to bump it up to “theory” status.)